Google Sign-In Required

 • the hotfix merge request must already be merged and approved for staging

-• you must know which service or services need the hotfix
+• you must know which repository or service needs the hotfix

 • you must have permission to cherry-pick into the release branch, or push a corrected release branch if the GitLab UI path is unavailable

-• you must have permission to create and run the orchestration pipeline for the target service
+• you must have permission to create and run the orchestration pipeline for the target repository

 • you must know where the target service exposes staging deployment status, logs, and health checks